top of page

 Repairing failed, worn out, or broken components maybe a good option, but consider the cost and the age of the computer.
 Check out our post on Vintage Apple Products.

-Maybe the battery in your MacBook is not working properly, that can be replaced.
+Is the battery in your MacBook not working properly?
+It can be replaced.
 Broken screen?
-That too can be replaced.
-Oops, liquid damage.
-That's a bit more to repair, but MacMan does that too.
+We can replace that too.
+Oops, liquid damage?
+That’s a bit more to repair, but MacMan handles that as well.

 Upgrades